franciscoIt/AI-Web-Scrapper/README.md

 ![image](https://github.com/user-attachments/assets/c62099d0-88aa-4313-8cee-575a2ff6d0d2)

-Create the enviromental variable file
+3. Create the environment variables file:
 ```
 cp .env.example .env
 ```
-Default variables
+### Default variables
+By default, the app uses the "llama3.2:1b" model without needing a .env file.
+However, the .env file allows you to quickly configure different versions of Ollama.
 ![image](https://github.com/user-attachments/assets/67068406-f185-4c59-b72a-04d52bd46164)
-The app uses by default "llama3.2:1b", **with no need of .env file**.
-The .env files allows a quick way to config different ollama's versions

 ### How to Use This README